 Best Bang for the Buck

 The North Face Ultra Endurance

-With our Editor's Choice discontinued, this is a great option.
-It has a broad and stable platform and fantastic underfoot protection provided by the snakeplate rock plate.
-The North Face Ultra Endurance runs remarkably like the Pearl Izumi but costs less.
+The Ultra Endurace has a broad and stable platform and fantastic underfoot protection provided by the snakeplate rock plate.
 The suede overlays on the upper, solid plastic toe bumper and single piece Vibram outsole ensure durability.
 This shoe lasts and keeps your feet healthy and fresh.
 Not only that, but it costs less than all the other favorites from this year's review, which is why we give it our Best Buy award!
-This trail running shoe is also available in a waterproof version; check out the The North Face Ultra Endurance GORE-TEX.
+This trail running shoe is also available in a waterproof version; Ultra Endurance GORE-TEX.

 Not very sensitive